Clintonville Fire Department to Host Winter Snowball Dance on February 4

 Monday, January 30, 2023 @ 12:01 AM

 CLINTONVILLE, Pa.
-(EYT) – The Clintonville Volunteer Fire Department will be hosting a Winter Snowball Dance on Saturday, February 4.
+(EYT) – The Clintonville Volunteer Fire Department is hosting a Winter Snowball Dance on Saturday, February 4.

 The dance will start at 7:00 p.m.